dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

 kind: Resiliency
 metadata:
   name: resiliency
-# simialrly to Subscriptions CRD, scopes lists the Dapr App IDs that this
+# simialrly to Subscriptions and Configurations specs, scopes lists the Dapr App IDs that this
 # configuration applies to.
 scopes:
   - app1